-The ETI shall set the maximum values for the parameters identified in 4.3.1 to 4.3.4 (the “Trigger Criteria”) which will require the Distribution Network Operator to apply for either a Statement of Works or Transmission Impact Assessment in order to connect any single or collectively relevant embedded generation.
+The ETI shall set the maximum values for the parameters identified in 4.3.1 to 4.3.4 (the “Trigger Criteria”) which will require the Distribution Network Operator to either make a Transmission Evaluation Application or apply for a Transmission Impact Assessment in order to connect any single or collectively relevant embedded generation.

 Evaluation of Transmission Impact may require the Transmission Owner to submit Trigger Criteria, as agreed with The Company and identified in 4.3.1 to 4.3.4, for Network Operators at GSPs within their network subject to a timetable agreed with The Company.